Can a Revoked Nursing License Be Reinstated in California?

 The nursing board can revoke a nurse’s license for a variety of reasons.
 Some of the most common reasons include DUI convictions, improper patient care practices, and gross negligence, such as administering medications without a valid order and breaching patient confidentiality.
 Fortunately, by taking the proper course of action, nursing licenses can be reinstated.
 But there is an immediacy that most licensed nurses fail to understand completely.

-When Can I Petition for Reinstatement?
+When California Nurses Can Petition the BRN for Reinstatement

 In California, a nurse with a revoked license can apply to the BRN for reinstatement after a waiting period of 1-3 years depending on the license held and the details of the revocation order.
 Nurses with substance-related or criminal convictions may have additional conditions and timeframes.